 Carotenoid pigments are naturally synthesized by more than just several plant species.
 They’re also made from certain species of algae and even some bacteria.
 The best food sources of carotenoids are fruits and veggies that are bright yellow, orange and red — one reason we’re told to “eat the rainbow.”

 Research shows that several types of plants are responsible for providing humans with the vast majority of carotenoids.
-The list below shows the best food sources of carotenoids, roughly listed in order from the highest concentration of various carotenoids to the lowest:
+The list below shows the best food sources of carotenoids (including vitamin A foods), roughly listed in order from the highest concentration of various carotenoids to the lowest:

 - Winter squash or butternut squash